dret/api-conference-workshop-new-york-2025/exercise-8/README.md

-# API Conference New York 2025: Exercise 8
+# API Conference New York 2025: Exercise 8  (Workflows and Arazzo)